PhilKes/auto-translation-gradle-plugin/README.md

     }
     preBuild.dependsOn installLocalGitHooks
     ```
-3. Whenever you create a git commit and there are changes in the `{resDirectory}/values/strings.xml`, the translations will be kept up-to-date
+3. Whenever you create a git commit and there are changes in `src/main/res/values/strings.xml`, translations will be kept up to date.